 Meanwhile our political discourse is caught between stale conservatives advocating the building of new walls and reactive leftists willing to throw the whole level of the strata into suicidal collapse.
 What they have in common is that they operate with the capitalist rationality as a given.
 The former wants to protect it to keep extracting useful labor and the latter desire to mindlessly dismantle it, but neither of the two sides of the spectrum can even remotely imagine a world beyond it, just as Macron diagnosed the situation.
 In this way, we are all being kept at a standstill to the satisfaction of the powers that be.
 Our task is subsequently to cross established borders but we also need to keep in mind the Whiteheadian notion that “the art of progress is to preserve order amid change and to preserve change amid order.”
 This is a delicate challenge but it is not an impossible one, should we manage to break free from the coagulated discourse we are currently situated in.

 Since being is seen by most people as given once and for all, politics has been reduced to a representational game of competing negative judgments proclaimed by a self-serving priesthood.
 Public access to universal values like truth, justice and equality is denied based on their otherworldliness.
 “Universals explain nothing but must themselves be explained,” writes Deleuze, but no such explanations are given.
 Politics thus functions like negative theology—we cannot know what truth, justice and equality is, we can only say what it is not.
 Kafka masterfully narrates in The Trial what kind of bureaucratic and capricious societal organization this way of reasoning leads to.
-If we want a non-fictional example the European Union works just fine.
+If we want a non-fictional example the EU works just fine, despite Macron’s great hope for the union.
 And to be clear, I do not favor injustice over justice or inequality over equality, I am simply saying that the representational logic governing our political life is inadequate in terms of the task set before us since it limits our imaginative powers from creating the kind of mad and beautiful projects we so desperately need.